 Click here for: Watford Fees and Offers/Discounts

-The Government funds Local Authorities to offer free early education places in settings inspected by Ofsted.
-All 3 and 4 year olds become eligible for the Free Early Education entitlement the term after their third birthday and are entitled to 570 hours of childcare which is 15 hours per week for 38 weeks out of the 52 week year.
-In addition, 3 and 4 year olds of qualifying, working parents in England may also be able to access a further 570 hours of free childcare; this means 3 and 4 year olds could receive a total of 30 hours free childcare per week over for 38 weeks out of the 52 week year, providing they meet the government eligibility.
+The Government funds Local Authorities to offer subsidised early education places in settings inspected by Ofsted.
+All 3 and 4 year olds become eligible for the Funded Early Education entitlement the term after their third birthday and are entitled to 570 hours of childcare which is 15 hours per week for 38 weeks out of the 52 week year.
+In addition, 3 and 4 year olds of qualifying, working parents in England may also be able to access a further 570 hours of funded childcare; this means 3 and 4 year olds could receive a total of 30 hours funded childcare per week over for 38 weeks out of the 52 week year, providing they meet the government eligibility.

 To qualify, each parent (or the sole parent in a lone parent family) will need to earn, on average, at least the equivalent of 16 hours on the national minimum wage per week and no more than £100,000 per year.
 Self-employed parents and parents on zero-hours contracts will be eligible if they meet the average earnings criteria.
 Families where one parent is not in paid employment (or neither parent works) will usually not be eligible for the additional 15 hours.
 There are exceptions for parents who are on parental, maternity, paternity, adoption or sick leave.
 Parents who are studying or in training will not be eligible unless this is combined with paid work which meets the minimum average earnings threshold.

 To find out more please visit the Childcare Choices website.

 Please note: Whilst we participate in 15 and 30 hours funded entitlement to Early Years Education for 3 and 4 year olds this does not guarantee the availability of a place.
 In addition, parents’ must adhere to the Bright Little Stars session choices.